meghnakshk/Analytics-Portfolio/critique-by-design.md

-# Part 3: Sketching out the Soultion
+# Part 3: Sketching out the Solution

 Upon reading the article, I realized that the two main things the visualization wants to convey is how the US compares with other countries in terms of take-home pays and the reason for the lower take-home pay.
 Since readers in the United States wouldn't be interested in looking at incomes or taxes of countries lower than theirs, it would make sense to work with a subset of the data.
 Representing all 35 countries can be chaotic.
 To convey this information, I would like to approach it in two parts.